Note: Please see the more recent version of this post for the most up-to-date tips for traveling with your computer!

 Today, the internal hard drive on my MacBook Pro failed with less than 36 hours before my departure for Bangkok.
 As I sat in the SoHo apple store listening to the fate of my

 trusty little companion my emotions ranged from confusion to anxiety to total devastation.
 When I asked how a $2,200 dollar (I went for all the upgrades) computer’s hard drive could crap out over a year, the very helpful Apple guy explained that with my traveling lifestyle, in which my computer is constantly being exposed to heat, dirt, bumps and shifts, it was pretty inevitable.
-So, those of you traveling with precious Macs take note: finish reading this post and then go implement these changes (at least the first) NOW… Maybe someone can learn from my mistakes.
+So, those of you traveling with precious Macs take note: finish reading this post and then go implement these changes now… maybe someone can learn from my mistakes.

 Here are the lessons I have learned from today’s disasters:

 1. Above all else, I need to go back in a time machine and use Time Machine.
 I am an idiot.
 I vaguely knew that Time Machine was a backup system for Macs but never bothered to learn what it was or how to use it.
 Basically, it creates a clone of your computer- the files, the applications, the settings, everything- and saves it on an external drive.
 I actually have an external hardrive backup of the majority of my photos, videos, and documents.
 However, I lost all my applications and settings even those that can be redownloaded will require tons of work, for example all the photoshop plugins and actions I have downloaded or developed over the years will need to be redownloaded or redeveloped.
 Moving forward, I’m going to backup with Time Machine once a week or more.